Lafayette students help local third-graders learn to be energy conscious Twitter

 Third-grade teacher Tina Joynes agrees.
 “I jumped at the opportunity to come here,” she says.
 “The lessons tie into our school science fair, and my students have an opportunity to see a college campus, start to think about their future goals, and meet some role models.”

-One such role model is Tre Jordan who is decked out in his football hoodie.
-He attended Paxinosa for a few years before moving to Atlanta, Georgia.
+One such role model is Tre Jordan, who is decked out in his football hoodie.
+He attended Paxinosa for a few years before moving to Atlanta, Ga.
 When he shares his Paxinosa roots, the students are in awe.